arpruss/USBComposite_stm32f1/README.md

 ## Endpoint limitations

-There is one bidirectional endpoint 0 that all endpoints share, and the hardware allows for seven more in each direction.
+There is one bidirectional endpoint 0 that all endpoints share, and the hardware allows for seven more in each direction, but there are some complications in that the same endpoint number when used in different directions must have some of the same parameters.
+The USBComposite library takes care of these complications when allocating endpoints, but if you have too many plugins, you USBComposite.begin() will return `false` to indicate that you've used up too many.

-Each plugin contributes the following count towards the maximum of seven:
+This is pretty complicated, but a rule of thumb for having enough endpoints is to make sure that when you add up the following contributions for the plugins you use, your total is at most seven.

 * USB Serial: 2 (= 2 TX, 1 RX)